kentSarmiento/link-for-later-service/link-for-later-axum/README.md

 ## Development

-The standalone server is using a MongoDb repository.
+For local development, a standalone axum server can be used with a MongoDb repository.

 Set the MongoDB server and database name.
 Then use `cargo run` to run the Server.